IVAR Privacy Notice

 - If you are an individual subscriber, we are contacting you because you have consented to receive these communications through our website, when you attended an event or when you took part in a research project with us.

-- If you are a business contact and subscribed to our newsletter on or after 25 May 2018, we are contacting you because you have consented to receive these communications through our website, when you attended an event or when you took part in a research project with us.
+- If you are a business contact and subscribed to our newsletter on or after 25 May 2018, we are contacting you because you have consented to receive these communications through our website, when you attended or signed up for an event or when you took part in a research project with us.

 - If you are a business contact and subscribed to our newsletter on or before 24 May 2018, we are contacting you on the basis of legitimate interests, as our charitable mission is to share research and insights with those who would find them useful and usable.
 You consented to receive these communications through our website, when attending an event or in communication with one of our team.